pbenavido/chemsong/README.md

 ![Chemsong Command Line Output](img/chemsong_cmd_output.png)

+## Current known errors:
+- Program recognizes triple bonds in cyclic carbons, which is bananas.
+- Doesn't have any kind of unit testing at all, which isn't an error but seems like it's only a matter of time (standby for pytest addition)
+- third item to satisfy rule of threes

 ## Contributing

 Contributions are highly encouraged, whether it's through enhancing audio mappings, improving visualizations, or introducing new features.